Deathlands: Adaptations

 Deathlands also made it to film in 2003 as a low-budget telefilm that aired on the Sci-Fi Channel.
 Deathlands: Homeward Bound starred Vincent Spano and Traci Lords.
 Ryan, Krysty, J.B., and Jak were featured characters in the movie.
 Cannies (cannibals), sec men (security men), a war wag (war wagon), and a redoubt (bunker) were depicted in the movie.
 The characters of Doc Tanner and Lori Quint were absent from the movie.

 All of the Deathlands and many of the Outlanders novels have been adapted to the Graphic Audio audiobook format.
-The Deathands Saga was initially produced by Random House Audio, though the Saga was never completed.
-Currently these titles are produced by The Cutting Corporation and are called Graphic Audio.
-They are primarily targeted at long-distance drivers.
-With an average running time of nearly 8 hours, each of the books is a definite favorite of many OTR (over-the-road) truck drivers.
-The Cutting Corporation sets the Deathlands, Outlanders, and The Trader audiobooks apart from others by using a full cast, score, and sound effects.
-Each character has their own voice, and so makes it easy to picture the events from the book actually taking place.
-Music and background sound effects also accompany the soundtrack, setting their productions apart from most audiobooks.
+The Deathands Saga was initially produced by Random House Audio, but never completed.
+The adaptations have an average running time of nearly 8 hours, and utilizes a full cast, score, and sound effects.
 The Deathlands Graphic Audio series continued from the events of the books' end, with the first completely original story, Survival in Doubt, released in Fall 2016.

 Related works

 Created in 1996 by Mark Ellis, Outlanders is the official sequel series to Deathlands, set a century after the original series.
 Outlanders provides a more expansive and complete backstory for the "Axlerverse" and the causes for the nuclear holocaust rather than relying on the "US vs. USSR" template.
 After 75 novels, the series ended in November 2015 with the closure of Gold Eagle.
-Graphic Audio have adapted the first 55 novels.
+Graphic Audio have adapted the first 56 novels.

 In 2022, Graphic Audio launched an audio-exclusive prequel series entitled The Trader, set in the 2080s, over a decade before the original series.